 A- and A3 are two credit ratings from different ratings agencies:

 - Standard & Poor's uses the A- rating

 Both ratings indicate a relatively high level of creditworthiness.

 Ratings agencies use credit ratings (like A- and A3) to rank the creditworthiness of specific borrowers, companies, countries, bonds, insurance policies, and more.

 Credit ratings attempt to measure the probability of default.
 Both the A- and A3 ratings are firmly in the "investment-grade" category, which means that they are among the safest obligations in the market.

-When the ratings agencies change their ratings, the price of securities can change significantly.
-In some cases, the change in rating even dictates whether investors will have to buy or sell.
+Missed payments and loan defaults can have a substantial effect on credit ratings.
+And – when the ratings agencies change their ratings – the price of securities can change significantly.
+In some cases.
+These changes may even dictate whether investors can buy or sell.

 For example, many institutional investors (such as pension funds) are forbidden from investing in bonds rated below investment-grade.
 So if a bond is downgraded from A- to "junk" status, the fund manager would have to sell it.
 On the other hand, a fund manager of a junk bond might want to buy it.